100+ video editing terms you need to know

 Sting

-A sting, also called a stinger, is a short piece of music or collection of sounds, usually around 5 or 6 seconds, that helps separate scenes.
-It is frequently used in sitcoms.
-A famous stinger is the bass riffs used in Seinfeld.
+A sting, also called a stinger, is a short piece of music or collection of sounds.
+Usually around 5 or 6 seconds in length, stingers are useful for separating scenes.
+For instance, sitcoms frequently use stingers.
+The iconic bass riff used in Seinfeld is an example you may recognize.

 Storyboard